team142/ng-postgrest/README.md

 ![Logo](docs/screenshot.PNG "Logo")

-## Development server
+## Development

-To setup the project run `npm i` from within the root directory.
+To install the node dependencies the project run `npm i` from within the root directory.

 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.

 The app will automatically reload if you change any of the source files.

 ## Build